Galerie Richard

 Lohring Knoblauch wrote a comprehensive review on Lauren MARSOLIER’s exhibition at Galerie Richard New York in Collector Daily including nine exhibition views.

-Michael Anthony Farley selects Lauren MARSOLIER’s solo show Dislocation as This Week’s Must-See Events in artfcity (1 illustration).
+Michael Anthony Farley selects Lauren MARSOLIER’s solo show Dislocation at Galerie Richard NY as This Week’s Must-See Events in artfcity (1 illustration).

 Jonathan Curiel wrote a review on the new Lauren MARSOLIER’s Series “Dislocation” presented in San Francisco on sfweekly.com (1 illustration).